ruchirai90/IT-LibraryManagementSystem/README.md

 Node js is used as backend which has API end points.

 #### Storage
-Book details are stored in localFile names localDB.json It should have intial structure as-
+Book details are stored in localFile name localDB.json It should have intial structure as-
 {"bookList":[]}

 #### Debounce
-To avoid filtering on every key press, implemeneted debounce.
+To avoid filtering on every key press, we have implemented debounce.
 Debounce is more useful for server side search.